ZYSF/ProcessorDocumentation/InstructionSet.md

 These have only just been added at time of writing and haven't really been tested yet:

 The first set may be replaced or re-encoded in favour of more rational extended read/write operations (see "planned" instructions):

+NOTE: These are now being phased out in favour of new encodings:

 * 0xD6 - read32h (same as read32 except replaces the high 32 bits of the register without altering the low bits)
 * 0xDE - write32h (same as write32 except takes the data from the high 32 bits of the register)